encircled/jPut/README.md

 ### JPut vs JMeter

-- Create huge load from just one machine with Reactive test executor
-- Simple integration with existing CI pipelines thanks to using junit
-- Test implementation flexibility.
+- All as a code!
+Providing test implementation flexibility.
 You can use any jvm language and you are not limited in how to prepare test data / execute test / assert results.
-All in the code.
+- Out of the box support for performance trend analysis
 - Re-use already existing code for your test data generation and validation
-- Out of the box support for performance trend analysis
+- Simple integration with existing CI pipelines thanks to using junit
+- Create huge load from just one machine with Reactive test executor

 ### JPut vs Gatling

 - You have even more flexibility in how you write the performance tests
 - JPut supports tests written in any JVM language
+- Out of the box support for performance trend analysis
 - Create huge load from just one machine with Reactive test executor
-- Out of the box support for performance trend analysis